 Crisis

 Sue: I bet there was a really long scene where Ian had to read out what was on that notepad.
 The walk to the phone probably went on for ages as well.
-I think the cliffhanger probably happened after Barbara collapsed, there’s a very strange cut there.
-But I have to say, I’m glad that Verity made her decision, this episode is paced really well compared to others I’ve seen.
+I think the cliffhanger probably happened after Barbara collapsed – there’s a very strange edit there.
+But I must say, I’m glad Verity made her decision, because this episode is paced really well compared to the others.
 Good on her.

-Sue goes on to proclaim that three episodes is the perfect structure for any Doctor Who story.
+Sue goes on to proclaim that three episodes is the perfect structure for a Doctor Who story.
 The first part sets it up, the second ups the ante and the third brings the resolution.
 Anything else is just padding.
-I can’t wait to see what she makes of The Daleks’ Masterplan.
+I can’t wait to see what she makes of The Daleks’ Master Plan.

-Sue: This is the very first time that I’ve seen the crew actively resist the temptation to run away.
-Which is odd because running away now would actually save Barbara’s life.
-Instead they decide to do the heroic thing and save the entire planet from eating genetically modified food.
+Sue: This is the first time I’ve seen the crew actively resist the temptation to run away.
+Which is a little odd because running away right now would actually save Barbara’s life.
+Instead they decide to do the heroic thing and save the planet from eating genetically modified food.
 It’s bizarre, but heroic.

 Sue: That was brilliant.
-They managed to convey most of that with just some lights and a sound effect.
+They managed to convey that with some lights and a sound effect.
 Very impressive.

-Brilliantly, it’s the telephone operator who saves the day, and it’s all because she doesn’t fall for Forrester’s patently ridiculous ruse of sticking a hankie over the receiver when he attempts to disguise his voice.
-It’s enough to make you believe that Crawshaw’s voice impediment was a plot point after all.
+Brilliantly, it’s the telephone operator who saves the day, and it’s all because she doesn’t fall for Forester’s patently ridiculous ruse of sticking a handkerchief over the receiver when he disguises his voice.
+It’s enough to make you believe Crawshaw’s speech impediment was a plot point after all.

-When our heroes return to the TARDIS – “Massive chunk missing here” – and back to their regular size, Sue is left with a nagging doubt about the scientific accuracy of what she’s just witnessed.
+When our heroes return to the TARDIS – “There’s a massive chunk missing here” – and their normal size, Sue is left with a nagging sense of disbelief.

 Sue: The only thing I don’t understand is why they shrank in the first place.

 Me: The TARDIS is dimensionally transcendental.
-It makes perfect sense for the crew to shrink if it all goes tits up.
+It makes perfect sense for the crew to shrink if everything goes tits up.

-Sue: Yeah, I suppose that does make sense.
-A bit.
+Sue: Yeah, I suppose that makes sense… A bit.

 Sue: I really enjoyed that one.
-The sets were fantastic and the plot was very inventive – like a cross between The Borrowers and The Avengers.
+The sets were fantastic and the plot was very inventive, like The Borrowers crossed with The Avengers.
 I think it’s probably the best one yet.

 7/10